-That’s why it’s vital to have a qualified mesothelioma lawyer on your side to focus on your case while you and your family focus on your health.
+That’s why it’s vital to choose a qualified mesothelioma lawyer to focus on your case while you and your family focus on your health.
 While each case is unique, in most cases, your mesothelioma lawyer will:

 - Conduct a thorough investigation of your asbestos exposure history to identify all possible liable parties.